Kalikoze/be_resources/module1/paired_assessments.md

 * 1904
   * Mid Mod: Passengers and Vehicles
   * Final: Employees and Departments
+* 1906
+  * Mid Mod: Students and Courses
+  * Final: Passengers and Vehicles

 This rotation ensures that a repeater will have a different final each time.